ryantd42/NY-Legislative-Git/2023/S7392A-2023/bill.md

   ___________

- Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Codes  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the general business law, in relation  to  ensuring  all firearm  industry  members are responsible for such member's unreason- able conduct
+ AN  ACT to amend the general business law, in relation to the dangers to safety and health and the creation of a public nuisance caused by  the sale,  manufacturing,  distribution,  importing,  and  marketing  of firearms

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: